 Cooper’s hawks can be found across most of North America, including South Carolina where they are year-round residents.
 Adults have a bluish-gray back, heavy orange barring on the chest, a red eye, and squared-off head with black cap.
 Immature birds have a yellow eye, brown back and head, and white underparts with heavy brown streaks.

-Crashing through trees and foliage on a high speed chase after birds does take its toll, and studies of Cooper’s hawk skeletons reveal that many of them had at one point broken bones in their chest.
+Crashing through trees and foliage on a high-speed chase after birds does take its toll, and studies of Cooper’s hawk skeletons reveal that many of them had at one point broken bones in their chest.
 Despite this, their remarkable resilience allows them to recover and continue hunting, showing their toughness in the face of natural challenges.